Review | ‘The Worst Person in the World’ movie review: Portrait of an Everywoman as work-in-progress

 “The Worst Person in the World” takes a startling turn in the third act that gives it unexpected pathos and gravitas, with Reinsve and Lie making it into a shattering but strangely gorgeous two-hander.
 What’s been a feather-light exploration of young-personhood deepens and widens, with stunning results.
 Trier and Reinsve have gifted audiences with a movie that understands the ecstasy of diving into the unknown, the flush of new love, the beauty of connecting amid unspeakable loss.
 Even at its most fanciful, “The Worst Person in the World” stays grounded in what it means to be human.

 R. At area theaters.
 Contains sexual material, graphic nudity, drug use and some coarse language.
-In Danish with subtitles.
+In Norwegian with subtitles.
 127 minutes.